Uriel-kas/alx-low_level_programming/0x01-variables_if_else_while/README.md

 A program that prints the lowercase alphabet in reverse, followed by a new line\
 A program that prints all the numbers of base 16 in lowercase, followed by a new line\
 A program that prints all possible combinations of single-digit numbers\
+A program that prints all possible different combinations of two digits\
+A program that prints all possible different combinations of three digits\
+A program that prints all possible combinations of two two-digit numbers